Application Guidelines for the 2024 MEXT Scholarship

 Besides these requirements, you should also pay attention to any additional eligibility requirements established by the Japanese embassy in your country.
 You must meet all sets of requirements in order to apply!
 For example, in some countries, applicants have to complete a pre-screening by a government office in your country.
 Or some countries limit the eligible fields of study, add academic eligibility requirements based on the local grading scale, etc. Check the website of the Japanese Embassy or Consulate nearest you for details!
 (See below).

 Where and When do you Apply?

 You apply at the Japanese embassy or consulate that serves the area where you live.
 You can find a list of Japanese embassies and consulates at:

 I recommend using a Control-F search on that page to find your country.
 It may not be listed under the region you are used to.

 While I will give the general application deadlines below, each embassy or consulate sets its own deadlines, so be sure to check the embassy or consulate webpage for specific application instructions.
 Your embassy or consulate will explain exactly what you have to submit and how.
-For example, in 2021, some embassies accepted submission by email, since applicants could travel and the postal service was disrupted.
+For example, during the pandemic years some embassies accepted submission by email, since applicants could travel and the postal service was disrupted.
 Please be sure to check the details for your specific embassy or consulate!